IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/demo-instructions.md

 <code class="code-block"> ./generate_app_def.sh </code>

-Unlike the other SBOMs, the Application-definition SBOM is defined at the application level instead of the microservice level.
+The Application-definition SBOM is defined at the application level instead of the microservice level.
 This enables Concert to have an application-centric view and only one Application-definition SBOM is required for each application, regardless of how many microservices it has.

 An Application-definition SBOM will be generated in the ./toolkit-data directory.
 <br/> <img src="images/7-1.png" width="500" />